brinalesser/BattenVisionML/CTest/README.md

 An example using OpenCV Trackbars is in the ImageFilter program.
 To use more advanced OpenCV GUI tools, QT would have to be downloaded and installed.

 ---------------------------------------------------------------------------------
-## Rebuiling the executables
+## Rebuilding and Running the Executables

-Once all the libraries have been installed, the executables can be rebuilt and run using the following commands in the terminal on the Raspberry Pi starting in the CTest folder, using the CMakeLists file in the CTest folder.
+Once all the libraries have been installed, the executables can be rebuilt and run using the following commands in the terminal on the Raspberry Pi starting in the CTest folder and using the CMakeLists file in the CTest folder.

     mkdir build   (don't need to do this if folder already exists) cd build